Parkinson's therapy program for adults

 Given the right stimulation, your brain’s nerve cells can expand and communicate with new nerve cells.
 Brain-based therapy involves a mix of activities designed to provide that stimulation.
 The goal is to help restore brain balance – the left and right sides of your brain working closely together in equal partnership.

-We can’t cure neurodegenerative disorders like Parkinson’s but it is often possible to slow the progression and improve symptoms with brain-based therapies.
+While we can’t cure neurodegenerative disorders like Parkinson’s, it is often possible to slow the progression and improve symptoms with brain-based therapies.

 Brain-based Parkinson's treatment